🏒 From First Steps to Centre Ice: What Adult Women’s Hockey in Ottawa Is Really Becoming

 We’re constantly looking at how to adapt, improve, and respond to what players actually need.
 It’s something that’s taking shape in real time.

 There are challenges, and that’s not surprising to anyone involved in hockey.
 Ice availability in Ottawa West continues to limit what we can do.
-The structure of the program keeps evolving as more players join at different stages, and access to equipment is still a barrier for some.
+The structure of the program keeps evolving as more players join at different stages, and access to equipment remains a barrier for some.

 None of that means something is broken.